 • By 1981, when Barry's daughter, Bundy, returned to Hong Kong and joined the company, it was time for the next generation of the Walker family to take the helm.
 Clients like management continuity and all had known Bundy from her early years, when she often helped Barry in her school holidays.

-Since taking over the business, Bundy has presided over a period when the advances in technology have changed the face of the print industry almost beyond recognition.
-They demand that Colorcraft's staff have expertise in today's sophisticated techniques the better to advise clients and liaise properly with vendors.
+In her nearly 30 years at the helm, Bundy presided over a period when the advances in technology changed the face of the print industry almost beyond recognition.
+They demanded that Colorcraft's staff have expertise in today's sophisticated techniques the better to advise clients and liaise properly with vendors.

-Another shift in the commercial wind has been the move to mainland China of Hong Kong printers, pressed for adequate space to expand, and subject to high rental and labour costs.
-Colorcraft's familiarity with the printers, proximity to their mainland bases and knowledge of the working practices in the PRC provide clients with the perfect overseas office-away-from-the-office without incurring overheads or committing time and effort to the steep learning curve needed to deal direct.
+Another shift in the commercial wind was the move to mainland China of Hong Kong printers, pressed for adequate space to expand, and subject to high rental and labour costs.
+Colorcraft's familiarity with the printers, proximity to their mainland bases and knowledge of the working practices in the PRC continue to provide clients with the perfect overseas office-away-from-the-office without incurring overheads or committing time and effort to the steep learning curve needed to deal direct.

 For more information about the types of business undertaken by the company, go to Products.